Compliance with the new Employment Standard under AODA – Jessica Young

 The Ontario Superior Court of Justice recently ruled in Bowes v.
 Goss Power Products Ltd., that a fairly standard termination provision…

-Frank Portman discusses a recent case in which the Ontario Court of Appeal reversed a trial decision and substituted a…
+Frank Portman discusses a recent Ontario Court of Appeal decision which greatly increased the scope of general and other damages…